usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 	1. Go to ``My Scans``.
 	2. Select the ``import`` button (downward arrow) to create an appliance template from the scan.
 The following example is for Linux, but you can also import a Windows scan.

+	.. note:: If you have administrator rights, for a Windows scan you can choose to import as appliance or import scan as a golden image.
+For more information, refer to the Admin guide.

 	.. image:: /images/scan-import.png

 	3. Enter the appliance name and version.